What is workforce planning?

 Who is responsible for developing a workforce plan?

 HR departments and line managers will be heavily involved in the workforce planning.
-However, directors, external stakeholders and board-level executives will be able to plan out their future visions and guide those teams on what the future workforce within the organisation should look like, and what challenges or employment gaps they want to tackle first.
+However, directors, external stakeholders and C-Level executives will be able to plan out their future visions and guide those teams on what the future workforce within the organisation should look like, and what challenges or employment gaps they want to tackle first.

 So, how should I go about developing my workforce plan?